 - Find inspiration and learn from the successes of others.

-As opposed to that, there is a fixed mindset: it assumes that our character and abilities are what we are given at birth and can’t be changed.
-To those who have it, failing is not something that inevitably happens to everyone, but an affirmation that a person who fails is a failure; for that, they avoid it at all costs.
-Having a fixed mindset also means avoiding criticism, giving up easily, taking negative feedback too personally, and feeling threatened by the success of others.
+As opposed to that, there is a fixed mindset – it assumes that our character and abilities are what we are given at birth and can’t be changed.
+For instance, students who are praised for their intelligence at school are more likely to develop a fixed mindset.
+To those who have it, failing is not something that inevitably happens to everyone, but an affirmation that a person who fails is a failure; because of this, they avoid it at all costs.
+Having a fixed mindset also means avoiding criticism, giving up easily, taking feedback too personally, and feeling threatened by the success of others.

-Guess which one you should have if you want to better yourself and succeed?
+Guess which one you should have if you want to excel at work and succeed? 🤔

 Go out of your comfort zone